carterww/simple-fs/docs/index.md

 # Notes for Simple FS
 Notes for implementing the file system laid out in [this document](fs.pdf)

+## Data Structures
+The Simple FS will require many data structures, on disk and in memory, for managing each process's requests.
+### Volume Control Block (Superblock)
+The volume control block will sit on the first block of the file system and contain metadata about the file system.
+This includes the size of each block, the total number of blocks, the free number of blocks, and a bitmap for keeping track of free blocks.
+The first three attributes have obvious use cases, but the bitmap needs more explaining:
+- The bitmap keeps track of which blocks are used and which are free.
+The bitmap is a variable sized array of bytes that takes the rest of the first block's size.
+Each bit corresponds to a block number.
+1 represents a free block, and 0 represents an occupied block.
+#### Operations
+1. vcb_init(struct vcb *vcb)
+    - Initializes the volume control block at the pointer.

 ## The Public API
 The API provided to outside processes will consist of the following functions (inspiration from POSIX definitions):
 1. int create(const char *path, size_t blocks, [mode_t mode]?);